jasonjson/jasonjson.github.io/_posts/2015-10-21-edit-distance.markdown

 ---
 layout: post
-title: Edit Distance
+title: 72 - Edit Distance
-date: 2015-10-21 12:45:39.000000000 -04:00
+date: 2020-01-16
 tags:
 - Leetcode
 categories:
 - Dynamic Programming
 author: Jason
 ---
-<p><strong><em>Given two words word1 and word2, find the minimum number of steps required to convert word1 to word2. (each operation is counted as 1 step.)
-You have the following 3 operations permitted on a word: Insert a character, Delete a character, Replace a character</em></strong></p>
+Given two words word1 and word2, find the minimum number of steps required to convert word1 to word2. (each operation is counted as 1 step.)
+You have the following 3 operations permitted on a word: Insert a character, Delete a character, Replace a character.

 ``` java